Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted-server.md

 - SQL Server [!badge 2017+]

 !!!
 Recommendation
-2FAuth is a very light application with minimal needs and no concurrent connections, so __SQLite__ is probably the best choice.
+2FAuth is a very light application with minimal needs and few concurrent connections. __SQLite__ is definitely the best choice if you plan to use 2FAuth in a single-user context or in a multi-user context with a limited number of users.
+Otherwise prefer a server-based __SQL__ database.
 !!!

 ### Composer